RAG Agentic RAG CAG NLP LLM Regulatory AI

 Purpose

-An empirical study examining whether AI investment by major tech firms produced measurable changes in employment outcomes.
+An empirical study motivated by the surge in layoffs across the tech sector in 2023, exploring whether AI investment by major firms produced measurable changes in employment outcomes.
 Using 16 regression models across two years of data, I tested whether companies accelerating AI adoption experienced greater workforce changes, both immediately and with a one-year lag.
 AI investment was scaled two ways: as a percentage of revenue, and per thousand employees, to allow fair comparisons across firms of different sizes.

 Key Finding